How to Listen to Your Customers with Voice Analytics to Transform Their Experience

 If only you had a way to read your customers’ minds!
 Well, actually you do, and it’s called call monitoring.
 It’s the perfect way to better inform not only your call centre agents but also your entire sales and marketing campaigns.
 By using voice analytics you can monitor and analyse calls to draw out pertinent information that will help you to drive greater efficiencies and provide a customer journey fit for the 21st century.

-By embracing artificial intelligence (AI) you can monitor every single call taking place on a campaign, across your contact centre.
-Conversations are analysed so that you can draw out details such as the reason for the call, searching for particular phrases on a weekly or monthly basis that not only help agents to quickly spot issues and escalate where necessary but also to help sales and marketing bring any problems to a halt as soon as possible.
+By embracing artificial intelligence (AI) tools like speech analytics and voice analytics you can monitor every single call taking place on a campaign, across your contact centre.
+Conversations are analysed with conversational analytics so that you can draw out details such as the reason for the call, searching for particular phrases on a weekly or monthly basis that not only help agents to quickly spot issues and escalate where necessary but also to help sales and marketing bring any problems to a halt as soon as possible.

 Information Equals Experience Evolution